sage66730/DCNN-Training/README.md

 # DCNN-Training
-This repository is the official implementation of [ON TRAINING DERIVATIVE-CONSTRAINED NEURAL NETWORKS](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [On Training Derivative-Constrained Neural Network](https://arxiv.org/abs/2030.12345).

 We refer to the setting where the (partial) derivatives of a neural network’s (NN’s) predictions with respect to its inputs are used as additional training signal as a derivative-constrained (DC) NN.
 This situation is common in physics-informed settings in the natural sciences.
-We propose an integrated RELU (IReLU) acti- vation function to improve training of DC NNs.
-We also investigate denormal- ization and label rescaling to help stabilize DC training.
-We evaluate our meth- ods on physics-informed settings including quantum chemistry and Scientific Ma- chine Learning (SciML) tasks.
-We demonstrate that existing architectures with IReLU activations combined with denormalization/label rescaling better incorpo- rate training signal provided by derivative constraints
+We propose an integrated RELU (IReLU) activation function to improve training of DC NNs.
+We also investigate denormalization and label rescaling to help stabilize DC training.
+We evaluate our methods on physics-informed settings including quantum chemistry and Scientific Machine Learning (SciML) tasks.
+We demonstrate that existing architectures with
+IReLU activations combined with denormalization/label rescaling better incorporate training signal provided by derivative constraints

 Benchmarked models:
 - CGCNN [[`arXiv`](https://arxiv.org/abs/1710.10324)]